Cervical Cancer Screening (Pap Test)

 An HPV vaccine is available to protect against diseases caused by the specific genital human papillomaviruses (HPV) contained in the vaccine.
 If you'd like more information, talk with your doctor.

 There are many different causes for abnormal results, and only a small percentage of women with abnormal Pap test results have changes that might progress to cancer.

-If changes are found, your doctor might do additional tests.
+If changes are found during your Pap, your doctor might do additional tests.
 These tests include testing your original Pap sample for HPV, asking you to come back for another Pap test, or having a colposcopy.

-Colposcopy is an exam of the cervix.
-It is similar to a Pap test.
-An instrument called a colposcope magnifies the cervix so your doctor can take a closer look.
-Your doctor might remove a small tissue sample (biopsy).
-The tissue is examined under a microscope to look for precancerous changes.
+A colposcopy is an exam of the cervix that's similar to a Pap test.
+Your doctor will use an instrument called a colposcope to magnify your cervix for a closer look.
+A small tissue sample (biopsy) may be removed and examined under a microscope to look for precancerous changes.

 Lower Your Risk for Cervical Cancer

-- Come in regularly for your Pap tests.
+- Coming in regularly for your Pap tests, based on the frequency you and your doctor decide on together.
 Finding and treating cell changes in the cervix early is key to preventing cancer.

-- Don't smoke.
-Smoking can weaken the immune system, making it hard to clear genital HPV from your body.
-This puts you at greater risk for developing cervical cancer.
-If you smoke, ask your doctor for information about tobacco cessation programs.
-Or contact the Quit for LifeŽ Program.
+- Not smoking.
+Smoking can weaken the immune system, making it hard to clear genital HPV from your body and putting you at greater risk for developing cervical cancer.
+If you smoke, ask your doctor for information about tobacco cessation programs or contact the Quit for LifeŽ Program.